One website coming up!

 Are people in Milan fashionable?

-Yes, Milan is considered one of the fashion capitals of the world, with residents embracing high-end designer wear and sophisticated street style.
+Milan is considered one of the world's fashion capitals, and its residents embrace high-end designer wear and sophisticated street style.

 Can you wear trainers in Milan?